Manage Cookie Preferences

 |

-If you hadn’t retired by 1 October 2023 and are affected by Transitional Protection, your affected service has been rolled back from the career average scheme to the final salary scheme and your Benefit Statement has been updated to reflect this.
+If you hadn’t retired by 1 October 2023 and are affected by Transitional Protection, your affected service, from 1 April 2015 to 31 March 2022 (the ‘remedy period’), has been rolled back from the career average scheme to the final salary scheme and your Benefit Statement has been updated to reflect this.

 We’re working hard to show both options and will keep you updated on when this has changed.
-While it only shows your final salary option for the remedy period. you’ll be given both options when you make your retirement application.
+While it only shows your final salary option for the remedy period, you’ll be given both options to choose from when you make your retirement application.

-If you’re affected by Transitional Protection, from 1 October 2023 your affected service has been rolled back from the career average scheme to the final salary scheme and your Benefit Statement has been updated to reflect this.
+If you’re affected by Transitional Protection, from 1 October 2023 your affected service, from 1 April 2015 to 31 March 2022 (the ‘remedy period’), has been rolled back from the career average scheme to the final salary scheme and your Benefit Statement has been updated to reflect this.

-Although your current statement only shows the final salary option for the remedy period (1 April 2015 -31 March 2022), you’ll be given both options when you make your retirement application.
+Although your current statement only shows the final salary option for the remedy period, you’ll be given both options to choose from when you make your retirement application.

 We’re working hard to show both options and will keep you updated on when this has changed.